alitaqizadeh/IOT-with-RaspberryPi-Node-Red/README.md

 <p align="center"><img src="img6.jpg"></p>

-- We need a function to split data that we want from the previous node. we added "Function" module and write some codes as bellow(we set cryptos attribute for the main variable msg):
+- We need a function to extract data that we want from the previous node. we added "Function" module and write some codes as bellow(we set cryptos attribute for the main variable msg):

 <p align="center"><img src="img7.jpg"></p>